Want to Grow Microgreens? Here's Where to Start

 When to Stop Misting Your Microgreens

 At some point you will stop misting.
 Once you have good germination with root penetration, it's time to start bottom watering only.
 Misting is no longer necessary after you have good strong root development into the reservoir.
 You will also stop using the germination lid.
 To bottom water, simply lift the top mesh tray up while you tilt to dump the old water.
 Then add fresh water to the reservoir.
+If the bottom tray feels slimy at all, make sure you clean it well as you changing the water.
 Changing the water daily reduces the risk of bacteria growth and mold.

 Storing Your Microgreens